 Pixel error falls on a character or object that is the focus of the scene.
 Pixel error is bright against a darkly lit scene.

 Daily Black Shading Calibration.
 Calibration Mechanism based on camera sensor exposure time and temperature.
 Resets noise pattern, reducing pixel errors, should be performed for changing environments or temperatures.

 Pixel Check.
-With lens on camera, point camera at lit white card, causing photosites to electrify, begin recording and swap to black card or reduce exposure on lense till closed; analyze frame for stuck pixels.
+With lens on camera, point camera at lit white card, causing photosites to electrify, begin recording and swap to black card or reduce exposure on lens til closed; analyze frame for stuck pixels.

 Review content in “vivid” mode with all noise reduction and interpolation turned off.

-Contrasting elements often exhibit the issue, review darker scenes with camera movement, pixels will remain bright and fixed in location.
+Contrasting elements often exhibit issue.
+Review darker scenes with camera movement.
+Pixels will remain bright and fixed in location.

-Dead pixels must be removed or painted over.
+Dead pixels must be removed with a VFX paint fix.